Bruce Jouanny

-Bruce Jouanny (born 11 June 1978 in Paris, France) is a French racing driver.
+Bruce Jouanny (born 11 June 1978 in Paris, France) is a French former racing driver.

 He started his career in his homeland of France, before moving on to international series.
 In 2000, he won his only career title to date – the Formula Palmer Audi Junior series.
 He progressed onwards to Formula Three series around the world, including the British Formula Three Championship.
 His best series standing in the British version was 4th in 2002.

 He then moved on to World Series by Nissan, now known as World Series by Renault, which he participated in the 2003 season, 2004 season and 2006 season.
 His best series standing was 9th in 2004.

 He now participates in the Le Mans Series and the Le Mans 24 hours, with a best 24 Hours of Le Mans ranking of 8th in the 2009 race.
 He currently drives for Pescarolo Sport in the Le Mans Series.

 He is the official car developer and test driver of the Superleague Formula.
 Bruce is also a world feed commentator of the Superleague Formula and has commentated alongside Ben Edwards and Jonathan Green.